Heat and mass transfer, structural mechanics, fluid dynamics, electromagnetics and much more

 The FEniCS Project is an open source academic multiphysics FEA simulation code from Argonne National Laboratory, Chalmers University, University of Cambridge, and Simula Research Laboratory

-FEATool Multiphysics is a fully programmable Multiphysics Simulation Platform & GUI Toolbox with native integration with all MATLAB functionality, custom m-file scripts, and toolboxes such as for Optimization and Control Systems.
-In addition, multiphysics models can also be converted to FEniCS Python simulation scripts, modified, and run directly in the GUI
+FEATool is a fully programmable Multiphysics Simulation Platform with native integration with MATLAB m-file scripting and toolboxes such as for Optimization and Control Systems.
+In addition, physics models can also be converted to FEniCS Python simulation scripts, modified, and run directly in the GUI